marius-m/j-trainer/src/main/resources/assets/projects.md

     - Component for loading file data
     - Component for storing all loaded file data
     - Component for drawing current state of game (draw hangman, current word status)

+## Battle-ship

+We'll create a single player game of battle ships.
+We will be using grid 7x7 to place 3 battle ships on different sizes and create a mechanism to sink the battle ship.
+We will have a limit of 20 shots to kill all 3 battle ships in different areas.

+- We will need a separate component to draw battle station (map of the battle)
+- Algorithm to place battleships randomly on the map
+    - Battle ships may be near each other
+    - Battle ships cannot intersect each other
+- Class that lets you make shots and draw the map of (shot made/missed)